-School personnel can help stop the cycle of abuse and neglect.
+Early childhood providers can help stop the cycle of abuse and neglect.

 Who Must Report?

 Anyone may report suspected abuse or neglect; however, under West Virginia law [WV Code 49-6A-2], certain persons are required to report.
 These persons include: